Gouster4/newflasher-xflasher/README.md

-# Newflasher ans Xflasher For Android
+# Newflasher and Xflasher For Android
 Newflasher and Xflasher are cross-platform open-source tool suite used to flash firmware (aka ROMs) onto SONY Xperia mobile devices.

 # How does Heimdall work?